superfly/docs/flyctl/cmd/fly_mysql_update.md

   -c, --config string   Path to application configuration file
-      --cpu int         The number of CPUs assigned to each cluster member --disk int        Disk size (in GB) assigned to each cluster member -h, --help            help for create
+      --cpu int         The number of CPUs assigned to each cluster member --disk int        Disk size (in GB) assigned to each cluster member -h, --help            help for update
-      --memory int      Memory (in GB) assigned to each cluster member -n, --name string     The name of your database
-  -o, --org string      The target Fly.io organization -r, --region string   The target region (see 'flyctl platform regions')
-      --size int        The number of members in your cluster -y, --yes             Accept all confirmations
+      --memory int      Memory (in GB) assigned to each cluster member -o, --org string      The target Fly.io organization --size int        The number of members in your cluster -y, --yes             Accept all confirmations
 ~~~